How to Choose the Best Antivirus for Windows – Your Ultimate Antivirus Software Guide

 Just about every single aspect of an antivirus you can think of, with all of them being measured.
-This will give you the most complete opinion of what a software can, or cannot do.
+This will give you the most complete opinion of what software can, or cannot do.

-Use these 5 criteria to see how serious the AV developer is about security
+Make sure you check how serious the AV developer is about security

 Checking a few details on the antivirus developer’s website and patch notes can help you get a better idea of how seriously they approach updates and bug hunting.

 For example, highly detailed patch notes will give you a better picture of what you can expect from the company in terms of reliability.
-And this applies for other types of software as well, not just antivirus or other security solutions.
+And this applies to other types of software as well, not just antivirus or other security solutions.

 This article includes very useful tips to help fill in the blanks in your research.

-The trial period is especially useful if you have doubts about a certain product or you can’t decide between two or more AV’s and want to see them in action.
+Most antivirus programs now come with a trial testing period to help you decide if you actually want it or not.
+The trial period is especially useful if you have doubts about a certain product or you can’t decide between two or more AVs and want to see them in action.

 Keep in mind though that using two or more antivirus programs at the same time isn’t a good idea.
-The antiviruses will end up thinking each other is a malware, or compete in order to eliminate viruses and significantly drag down your device performance.
+The antiviruses will end up thinking each other is malware, or compete in order to eliminate viruses and significantly drag down your device performance.